jalandis/crongo/README.md

 ## Usage

 Project has an example Heroku setup.
-Heroku instructions for setup should be suffiecent but remember to scale worker up.
+[Heroku GO instructions](https://devcenter.heroku.com/articles/getting-started-with-go?singlepage=true) should be suffiecent but remember to scale worker up.

 Ex. `heroku ps:scale worker=1 -a crongo`